instructure/straitjacket/README.md

 You'll need to re-run `straitjacket-setup.sh` any time you add/modify a language apparmor profile or docker image.
 New docker images need to be added there, as well.

+To run the language tests (sanity checks) defined in the config .yml files, run:

+    ./run-dev.sh --test

 AMI
 -----